 Women frequently experience confidence as arrogance in other women.
 We expect women to hold back, be modest and unassertive.
 We judge if they are bold, assertive and qualified.
 Our benchmarks for women are different than for men.
-We are more accepting of authority and expertise from men than women, especially in the hierarchical male coded world of business, with clearly defined lines of authority.
+We are more accepting of authority and expertise from men than women, especially in the hierarchical male-coded world of business, with clearly defined lines of authority.
 Because that is what we are used to.
 Women prefer to cultivate relationships, generally between peers, than up and down a hierarchy.

 We have been in the workplace for a much shorter time than men, in competition with them and each other.
 So this is very new.
-We have less experience, and are not trained to take things less personally at work, and to find constructive ways to handle conflict.
+We have less experience and are not trained to take things less personally at work, and to find constructive ways to handle conflict.
 Read: Getting Better at Handling Confrontation.

 Amelia is an international communications expert.
 She recently received feedback from a less experienced peer, that her references to her (excellent) credentials and (deep) experience in a corporate meeting had been “too much.”
 She asked the woman who debriefed her, if there could possibly be a case of gender blowback.
 The woman confirmed “No, I felt so too.”
 Now that comment alone presumes that women will not judge their female colleagues more harshly than their male counterparts.
 The reality is that women are just as likely to receive confidence as arrogance in women, as a man.
 Perhaps more so.
-Women are as riddled with unconscious biases as men.
+Women are as riddled with unconscious biases as me].

 More case studies

-I heard the same comment “too much” when a very competent and qualified woman made a pitch to a group of women to lead a project, citing her excellent career long credentials and achievements.
+I heard the same comment “too much” when a very competent and qualified woman made a pitch to a group of women to lead a project, citing her excellent career-long credentials and achievements.
 They also would not accept their own unconscious biases.
 Her confidence was received as arrogance, but the same comments were not levelled against the men in the process who talked equally eloquently about their successes.

 Susan is a Sales Director.
-She had just closed a 7 figure deal and shared her success with her girl friends at work drinks in a bar in Central London.
+She had just closed a 7 figure deal and shared her success with her girlfriends at work drinks in a bar in Central London.
 “I was so excited.
 It was a massive deal and I wanted to share it.
 They barely commented.
 I could see from their faces and body language that they thought I was bragging.
 My men friends would have made me pick up the bill in celebration.”

 One of the reasons for gender blowback from women is anxiety.
 An article in Psychology Today suggests that the majority of female criticism “stems from feeling inadequate in an area of life they value highly.”
-In the case of Amelia, the comment came from a woman who was in the same field, but considerably less qualified and experienced.
+In the case of Amelia, the comment came from a woman who was in the same field but considerably less qualified and experienced.
 It is highly possible that she felt “inadequate and defensive”, when she is more likely to criticize another woman’s style.

 “In other words, she’s not critical of other women because she thinks less of them; she is covetous of what they have instead”